2008—Todd Carmichael reaches the South Pole after traveling 692 miles on skis and on foot, solo.

 1988—PanAm Flight 103 explodes over Lockerbie; 270 perish.

-1970—At the White House, Elvis gives Tricky Dick a chrome-plated Colt .45; Dick gives Elvis a Narcotics Bureau badge.
+1970—The Oval Office: Elvis gives Tricky Dick a chromed Colt .45; Dick gives Elvis a Narcotics Bureau badge.

 1956—Montgomery, Ala. buses desegregate—the boycott worked.